 The lab is particularly interested in recruiting individuals who have one of the following research, teaching, or practice/service interests (Please note that the exact recruitment focus may vary year by year due to existing support for each topic area within the lab at that time).

-○ The intersection indigenous/traditional healing practices and counselling/psychotherapy.
+○ The intersection of indigenous/traditional healing practices and counselling/psychotherapy.
 This can include examining similarities between indigenous/traditional healing practices and counselling/psychotherapy or between indigenous/traditional healers and counsellors/therapists.
 It can also include looking at the integration of traditional/indigenous healing practices with counselling/psychotherapy.
 An interest or background in medical anthropology is welcome.
 A focus on South Asian Indian healing practices is especially welcome but not required.

 For Volunteer Research Assistant Applicants